robomq/robomq.io/docs/routing-key.md

 ## Python

+###Prerequisites

+**Python client AMQP library**

+The Python library we use for this example can be found at <https://github.com/pika/pika>.

+You can install it through `sudo pip install pika`.

+Finally, import this library in your program.

+	import pika

+The full documentation of this library is at <https://pika.readthedocs.org/en/0.9.14/>.

 ###Producer
-First producer should initialize a connection to [robomq.io](http://www.robomq.io).
+The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.

+	credentials = pika.PlainCredentials(username, password)
+	connection = pika.BlockingConnection(pika.ConnectionParameters(host = server, port = port, virtual_host = vhost, credentials = credentials))
+	channel = connection.channel()

-Then producer should initialize a direct-type exchange.
-This exchange will deliver the message to the queue based on the routing keys.
+Then producer can publish messages to a direct exchange where messages will be delivered to queues whose routing key matches.

-	channel.exchange_declare(exchange='exchangeName', type='direct')

-Then producer should publish message to the exchange with specific routing key.

-	channel.basic_publish(exchange='exchangeName', routing_key=severity, body=message)

-For this example, the routing key is 'routingKey'.
-Only the queue binding to this exchange with same routing key, as 'routingKey', can received messages.

-After finishing sending messages, producer should terminate the connection.
+Delivery mode = 1 means it's a non-persistent message.

+	properties = pika.spec.BasicProperties(content_type = "text/plain", delivery_mode = 1)
+	channel.basic_publish(exchange = exchangeName, routing_key = routingKey, body = "Hello World!", properties = properties)

+At last, producer will disconnect with the [robomq.io](http://www.robomq.io) broker.

+	connection.close()

 ###Consumer

-For consumer, it should initializes connection to [robomq.io](http://www.robomq.io) first.

-Then consumer will initializes the same exchange as producer did.

-	channel.exchange_declare(exchange ='exchangeName', type='direct')

-Then consumer should declare a queue to listen and consume messages from..

-	channel.queue_declare(queue=queue_name,exclusive=True)
+The same as producer, consumer needs to first connect to [robomq.io](http://www.robomq.io) broker.

-Then bind the queue to the exchange with a specific routing key.
-This key will be the identifier for this queue to receive messages from.
+Then consumer will declare a direct exchange, a queue, and bind the queue to the exchange with a routing key.
+The routing key decides what messages will a queue receive.

-	severity = 'routingKey'
-	channel.queue_bind(exchange='exchangeName', queue=queue_name, routing_key=severity)

-After that, we can define own callback function for processing messages like what we did in previous chapter.
-Then consumer is ready to work.

-	channel.basic_consume(callback, queue=queue_name, no_ack=True)
+Auto-delete means after all consumers have finished consuming it, the exchange or queue will be deleted by broker.
+Exclusive means no other consumer can consume the queue when this one is consuming it.

+	channel.exchange_declare(exchange = exchangeName, exchange_type = "direct", auto_delete = True)
+	channel.queue_declare(queue = queueName, exclusive = True, auto_delete = True)
+	channel.queue_bind(exchange = exchangeName, queue = queueName, routing_key = routingKey)

+Finally, consumer can consume messages from the queue.
+The `no_ack` parameter indicates if consumer needs to explicitly send acknowledgment back to broker when it has received the message.
+In this example, `no_ack` equals to true, so producer does not explicitly acknowledge received messages.
+The `start_consuming()` function will be blocking the process until `stop_consuming()` is invoked or exception happens.

+	channel.basic_consume(consumer_callback = onMessage, queue = queueName, no_ack=True)
 	channel.start_consuming()

-Now all the messages with the same routing key as this queue's will get consumed by this consumer.
+When messages are received, a callback function will be invoked to print the message content.

+	def onMessage(channel, method, properties, body):
+		print body

 ###Putting it all together